splunk/public-o11y-docs/get-started/tutorials/k8s-infrastructure-tutorial/k8s-monitor-with-navigators.rst

 Navigators appear only if Splunk Infrastructure Monitoring is receiving data from your source.

-For example, even if a guided setup you used in :ref:`install-otel-k8s` or in this task provided confirmation of a valid connection, the navigators don’t display unless your host, Kubernetes cluster, or cloud provider service is actively sending data to Splunk Infrastructure Monitoring.
+For example, even if a guided setup you used in :ref:`install-otel-k8s` or in this task provided confirmation of a valid connection, the navigators don't display unless your host, Kubernetes cluster, or cloud provider service is actively sending data to Splunk Infrastructure Monitoring.

-If you don’t see a navigator after 15 minutes of making a valid connection, check your source to ensure that it is generating data.
+If you don't see a navigator after 15 minutes of making a valid connection, check your source to ensure that it is generating data.
 For example, ensure that your host, cluster, or service is being used in a way that generates data that it can send to Splunk Infrastructure Monitoring.

 Tips for working with navigators
 ----------------------------------------------------------------